 The back rib.
-It’s the ugly cousin of the short rib, but with a little creativity you can make them delicious.
-I’ll admit this recipe seemed daunting at first, but then a friend told me you can attach the ribs together with wooden toothpicks or skewers instead of sewing them together.
-This made the dish much easier to prepare, and the results were positively yummy.
-This recipe is included in Rosie’s Riveting Recipes.
-Enjoy.
+Some people may think it’s the ugly cousin of the short rib, but with a little creativity they can be delicious.
+This historic recipe seemed daunting at first, then a friend suggested attaching the ribs together with wooden toothpicks or skewers instead of sewing them together.
+It worked.
+It made the dish much easier to prepare, and the results were positively yummy.

 CROWN ROAST OF BACK RIBS